Unmanned aircraft technology promptsanother look at VTOL ideas from the past

 For the U.S. Navy, vertical-takeoff-and-landing has long been the answer to getting aircraft onto as many ships as possible.
 Cost and complexity has always been the enemy of VTOL, but unmanned technology has rekindled interest.
 Many ambitious, mostly unfeasible, ideas were tried in the heady years following WW II, and through the Cold War’s peak.
 Well into the 1980s the Navy had still not given up on its dream of operating high-performance aircraft from small-ship flight decks.
 But after ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Navy Rethinks VTOL With Unmanned Technology In Mind".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Navy Rethinks VTOL With Unmanned Technology In Mind".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.